calan-dev/Group7/use-cases/Use-Case3.md

 ## Goal in Context

-As a User I want to produce a report on the populations of countries in a (world/continent/region/country/district) organised by largest to smallest.
+As a User I want to produce a report on the populations of cities in a (world/continent/region/country/district) organised by largest to smallest.

 ## Scope